Updated: 2022/Sep/29

 DIRECTIVES

-make.
-All such structures are identified by a line beginning with a
+loops.
+All these directives are identified by a line beginning with a

 single dot (`.') character, followed by the keyword of the directive,